material-motion/material-motion/concepts/runtimes.md

 The animate event is invoked when the system is about to render a new frame.
 This event will be called many times per second.

+Each Actor is responsible for calculating time deltas.
+Where possible, the Actor should consume any animation scalars that may be used to affect the speed of animations.

 ### Gesture recognition events

 The gesture event is invoked when a gesture recognizer's state has changed.